CorviusPress/FreeDriver-Backup-and-Recovery/README.md

     <p align="center"><img src="https://raw.githubusercontent.com/CorviusPress/FreeDriver-Backup-and-Recovery/refs/heads/main/FreeDriver_Backup_and_Recovery_Img/Select%20Folder.png" width="500"></p>

 - After selecting the target folder, click on the `"Backup Driver"` button.
 This should start a backup of your current drivers to the selected appropriate folder.
 Depending on the device, the backup can be from `800MB` to `1.5GB`.

+> [!NOTE]
-- Windows drivers are not a single file but a package.
+> - Windows drivers are not a single file but a package.
 Each driver contains an installation script **(.inf)**, a cryptographic signature (.cat), and the actual binary driver **(.sys)**.
 The **.inf** file is the main entry point for Windows — it defines how the driver is installed, which device it supports, and where the other files should be copied.
-This is why drivers exported with pnputil appear as **“oemXX.inf”**: the **INF** file is the head of the entire package that *Windows uses to identify the driver*.
+> - This is why drivers exported with pnputil appear as **“oemXX.inf”**: the **INF** file is the head of the entire package that *Windows uses to identify the driver*.
-- Illustrative image of the save drivers contents :
+> - Illustrative image of the save drivers contents :

 <img src="https://github.com/CorviusPress/FreeDriver-Backup-and-Recovery/blob/main/FreeDriver_Backup_and_Recovery_Img/SAVE_Contents.png" width="">